 However, when therapies based on this deficit did not achieve the expected success, the cholinergic hypothesis gradually lost favour with researchers.
-Instead, the idea began to take hold that amyloid plaques, extracellular deposits of a fragmented and abnormal protein called beta amyloid, were the cause of neuronal death and therefore the real origin of Alzheimer’s.
+Instead, the idea began to take hold that amyloid plaques, extracellular deposits of a fragmented and abnormally misfolded protein called amyloid beta, were the cause of neuronal death and therefore the real origin of Alzheimer’s.
 Since 1991, the amyloid hypothesis has been the predominant one to explain the pathology of this disease.

 Challenge to the dogma of amyloid plaques

-But over time, this hypothesis has also been weakened.
-As with cholinergic therapies, treatments for amyloid plaque formation have also failed to work as they should.
+But over time, this hypothesis that amyloid plaques are at the root of Alzheimer’s has also been weakened.
+As with cholinergic therapies, treatments against amyloid plaque formation have also failed to work as they should.
 Moreover, it used to be thought that these plaques caused the formation of neurofibrillary tangles, deposits of a protein called tau in a hyperphosphorylated state—with an excess of phosphates added—inside the neurons.
 But in recent years, several studies have cast doubt on this causal relationship and, with it, on the role of amyloid plaques as a primary cause of Alzheimer’s.